Portsmouth Square pedestrian bridge: Design

-made from concrete and brick and represents a stylistic extension of the Hilton Hotel that it spans to, both of which fit into Brutalist architecture.
-Across it are lights that are enclosed in bronze geometric shapes that depict Chinese symbols and are meant to bring to mind chinese lanterns.
+made from concrete and brick, the bridge represented a stylistic extension of the Hilton Hotel that it spaned to, both of which fit into Brutalist architecture.
+Across it were lights that are enclosed in bronze geometric shapes that depict Chinese symbols and are meant to bring to mind chinese lanterns.

 The hotel was designed by Chinese American architect Clement Chen and John Carl Warnecke and Associates, and the bridge was originally going to be two levels and incorporated into the design.
 However, by late 1967, the double-decker bridge concept was discarded in favor of a single level bridge.
 The design of the bridge was done by American landscape architect Robert Royston and Taiwanese architect Chen Chi-kwan.
 Clement Chen later stated the bridge design was inspired by the Anji Bridge.
 On the east end of the bridge are two sets of stairs leading up to the third floor of the hotel.
-The bridge creates a porte cochere.
+The bridge created a porte cochere.

-One problem of the bridge is the shadows it casts.
+One problem of the bridge was the shadows it casts.
 This problem was noted in the original designs, which required moving the previously existing playground.